mtbbiker/RepData_PeerAssessment1/PA1_template.md

 ##    steps     date interval
 ##     2304        0        0
 ```
-2. Stategy to fill missing data
+2. Strategy to fill missing data

 * Replace each NA step value with the mean value and create a new raw dataset